Menu

 • seasonal employees

-who were on the payroll for at least 20 calendar weeks in the preceding calendar year (even if they are no longer employed for that company, they are still counted and reported to the FAMLI Division) and regardless of how many hours/days they worked within each week.
+who were on the payroll for at least 20 calendar weeks in the preceding calendar year (even if they are no longer employed for that company, they are still counted and reported to the FAMLI Division), regardless of how many hours/days the employees worked within each week.

 Here is an example

-let’s say an employer has 9 employees who worked the entire year in the preceding calendar year.
-The 10th employee worked for 23 weeks, left the company, and was replaced by an employee who worked for 21 weeks.
+Let’s say an employer has 9 employees who worked the entire year in the preceding calendar year.
+A 10th employee also worked for 23 weeks, left the company, and was replaced by an employee who worked for 21 weeks.

-This employer, therefore, had 11 employees for FAMLI purposes and has met the threshold for contributions and would be required to contribute the employer portion.
+This employer, therefore, had 11 employees for FAMLI purposes thereby meeting the threshold for contributions, and would be required to contribute the employer share of the premium.

 How to Determine the Employee Count for a CO FAMLI Premium Report or Other Wage Filing?

-Under the State Plan, employers need to report the employee count upon the initial registration and there after at the beginning of each calendar quarter.
-Check out the CO FAMLI Division’s Submitting Your Wage Reports on the CO FAMLI Employer page for more information.
+Under the State Plan, employers need to report the employee count upon the initial registration and thereafter at the beginning of each calendar quarter.
+Check out the CO FAMLI Division’s Submitting Your Wage Reports section for more information.

-The employee count used for a FAMLI premium/wage report is required for Colorado employees only - simply report the number of employees who work in Colorado on your quarterly wage report
+The employee count is required for a FAMLI premium/wage report and only includes Colorado employees: simply report the number of employees who work in Colorado on your quarterly wage report.
+Visit the CO FAMLI Division’s page for Employers to more information on localization for nationwide employees and remote employees.

 Can individual employees opt-out of FAMLI coverage?